Video Visits & Virtual Shared Medical Appointments

 Download our step-by-step guides for detailed instructions:

-Watch our “how-to” videos for a demonstration:
+Watch our “how-to” videos for more information on how to complete your appointment:

 Is my video visit covered by insurance?